 - 1 1/4 cup sugar

 - 2/3 cup packed brown sugar

 - 1 egg

-On low speed, paddle in the frosted flakes and mini m&m's until they’re incorporated.
+- On low speed, paddle in the cornflake crunch and chocolate chips until they’re incorporated.

-Divide dough into 1/4 c. balls, stuff with 2 or 3 mini marshmallows, and place balls on a parchment-lined cookie sheet.
+- Divide dough into 1/4 c. balls, stuff with 2 or 3 mini marshmallows, and place balls on a parchment-lined cookie sheet.
 Refrigerate for at least an hour, or place in freezer for 30-45 minutes.
-(They must be chilled!)
+(Dough must be chilled!)